TomatenMark23/simple-media-knob/README.md

 ## 🧰 3D Printed Enclosure

-There are no enclosures yet because I didn't deign one yet.
+There are no enclosures yet because I didn't have the time to design one yet.
 .stl files will be added further down the line.